TDarkShadow/iheartnewvegas/main.md

 <details>
 	<summary>January 20th</summary>

+- 🚫 (Patches) **Universal Pyromaniac Buff for Fire Effects**.
+Not a pure bug-fix.
-- 🚫 (Visuals) **Dirty Pre-War Businesswear Fix**.
+- 🚫 (Patches) **Dirty Pre-War Businesswear Fix**.
 Based on Nexus downloads of similar bug-fixes, it's clear few people care about this bug.
+- 🚫 (Gameplay QOL) **Hunting Revolver Iron Sights**.
+Some weapons have scopes by default and that's fine.
+Doesn't mean one needs to mod the scopes out.
 </details>

 <details>